project-copilot/fit/step1-human-only-project/README.md

-# CodeLab: Creating a Fitness App Using Project Copilot
+# CodeLab: Creating a Fitness App Using Project Copilot and GitHub Copilot
 ## Step 1: Initial Version of the Project Created by Humans Only
 This project is planned to be completed in one sprint.
 For this sprint, 2 epics and 4 user stories were created, with 2 user stories assigned to each epic.
 Here are the epics and their associated stories: